pnnl/hexwatershed/example/readme.md

 2. Create a buffer zone around the boundary shapefile.
 This can be done using either ArcGIS program (https://desktop.arcgis.com/en/arcmap/10.3/manage-data/creating-new-features/creating-a-buffer-around-a-feature.htm) or QGIS (https://docs.qgis.org/2.8/en/docs/gentle_gis_introduction/vector_spatial_analysis_buffers.html).

-3. Download the DEM raster covering the entire study area buffer one.
-Re-project the raster and convert to Geotiff format accordingly.
+3. Download the DEM raster covering the entire study area buffer zone.
+Re-project the raster and convert it to Geotiff format if necessary.

 4. Extract the DEM raster geotiff file with the buffer zone shapefile.

-5. Generate the hexaon mesh using the MMQGIS plugin and the extracted DEM as spatial extent (http://michaelminn.com/linux/mmqgis/).
+5. Generate the hexagon mesh using the MMQGIS plugin and the extracted DEM as spatial extent (http://michaelminn.com/linux/mmqgis/).
 The resolution of the hexagon should be defined using its area instead of edge length.

 # Model simulation